-The overall quality of a master's degree school is important to ensure a good education, not just how well they do in a particular major.
-To take this into account we include a college's overall Best Colleges for a Master's Degree ranking which itself looks at a collection of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.
+The overall quality of a master's degree school is important to ensure a quality education, not just how well they do in a particular major.
+To take this into account we include a college's overall Best Colleges for a Master's Degree ranking which itself looks at a combination of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.

 Average Early-Career Salaries